 Training event on SSSC for social care workers in the community and voluntary sector

 The Social Care Staff Support Fund – open now for those who have been shielding

 Say no to overwork – please complete short workload survey for social work members

 Black Workers and Covid – Call for action to tackle structural inequality and risk

 UNISON Scotland has a Social Work Issues Group (SWIG) with reps from branches across Scotland, specifically addressing Social Work issues.

-UNISON Scotland campaigns actively on a range of issues relevant to our social work members.
+UNISON Scotland campaigns actively on a range of issues relevant to our social work and social care members.
 We have issued a Manifesto for Social Work in Scotland, which we produced jointly with the British Association of Social Workers (BASW) and we have taken the lead on issues such as direct payments.
-We have also issued a Workload Management and Supervision Negotiating Resource and have recently completed a Guide for Social Work Practitioners, Keeping Safe in the Workplace.
+We have also issued a Workload Management and Supervision Negotiating Resource and a Guide for Social Work Practitioners, Keeping Safe in the Workplace.
+SWIG recently updated our Guide to supporting asylum seekers, Refugee and Asylum in Scotland.
 At a UK level, UNISON has issued the Ethical Care Charter.

 UNISON Scotland also promotes the important role of our members in social work and social care in the media and we challenge negative press and media reporting.
 We believe that we have had some success in improving the profile of social work in the media and in promoting a better understanding of the work done by social work members and the pressures faced.

 For more information on UNISON Scotland’s work on social work issues, click here.